-The Workforce Institute (WFI) is a 501(c)(3) non-profit organization that provides job-readiness training, industry-specific training and certifications, student support services, and post-secondary degree programs for primarily low-income students who have experienced many barriers to employment and education.
+The Workforce Institute (WFI) is a 501(c)(3) non-profit organization that provides job-readiness training, industry-specific training and certifications, student support services, and post-secondary associate in specialized technology degree programs for primarily low-income students who have experienced many barriers to employment and education.
 WFI addresses critical employer needs by developing students into highly qualified employees and building partnerships with employers in high-growth industries.

 WFI’s mission is to transform lives by providing job readiness training, industry specific certifications and post-secondary education to those with limited resources, empowering them to pursue dynamic careers in the growing fields of technology, business and healthcare.
 By offering a supportive learning environment and personalized attention, WFI prepares even the most vulnerable students for sustainable careers and economic independence.

 The Workforce Institute has provided essential workforce development and customized job training to the most vulnerable Philadelphians since 1974, helping low-income adults and older youth gain the skills they need to obtain quality jobs in high growth industries and break the cycle of poverty.
 Having trained nearly 20,000 men and women since its inception, WFI continues to achieve its mission.
 Last year, WFI provided customized job training and post-secondary education in allied health and computer technology to more than 200 students.
 WFI is a National Center for Competency Testing (NCCT) site for medical coding and billing and other allied health certifications.

 WFI is an affiliate of Public Health Management Corporation (PHMC), a state-recognized Public Health Institute serving 350,000 people a year through a comprehensive range of programs and services addressing behavioral health, primary care, health information, education, training and technical assistance, research and evaluation, and fiscal management services.
 PHMC oversees 10 affiliates, over 250 programs with 1600 staff, and has a budget of $250,000,000.